Earl of Wainthorpe

-Could you ever love the unrepentant rake who won you in a wager?
+Could she ever love the unrepentant rake who won her in a wager?

 He didn’t gamble on losing his heart when he won her at the gaming tables.